kishorchouhan/todo_using_react-and-redux/README.md

 5. Filter All/Active/Complete
 6. Delete todo
 7. Delete all complete
-    - Only show if atleast one is complete
+   - Only show if at least one is complete
 8. Button to toggle all On/Off

 ## Features

-* Lets you add todo;
+- Lets you add todo;
-* cross off the todo by clicking on todo if task is complete and vice-versa;
+- cross off the todo by clicking on todo if task is complete and vice-versa;
-* Can delete seperate todo by clicking on delete icon;
+- Can delete separate todo by clicking on delete icon;
-* Allow user to filter All/Active/Complete todo;
+- Allow user to filter All/Active/Complete todo;
-* Show no. of todo left;
+- Show no. of todo left;
-* Allow user to delete all complete todos;
+- Allow user to delete all complete todos;
-* Button available to toggle all complete or active;
+- Button available to toggle all complete or active;

 ## Pre-written readme file by create react app: